ai-solution-eng/ai-solution-demos/blood-vessel-geometry-analysis-and-reconstruction/README.md

         ├── templates/
         │   ├── _helpers.tpl    # Helper templates for labels and names.
         │   ├── deployment.yaml # Manages the application pod and its resources.
+        │   ├── fileserver.yaml # Manages the creation of a fileserver to load data into the app │   ├── pvc.yaml    # Manages creation of a PVC in the specified namespace, linking it to the shared already existing GL4FILE storage
         │   ├── service.yaml    # Exposes the application internally within the cluster.
+        |   ├──
         │   └── virtual-service.yaml # Exposes the service externally via the Istio gateway.
         └── .helmignore         # Specifies files to ignore when packaging the chart.
 ```